uknowaguy/my-gatsby-blog/content/blog/love-thy-neighbor/index.md

 Now that you've received your annual sermon, I'll explain why this is important in our current pandemic.

 You ask, "How can I love thy neighbor as myself in today's pandemic?"
 Glad you asked.
 Google listed a simple solution on their [home page](https://www.google.com/search?q=coronavirus+tips&fbx=dothefive).
 They're calling it, "DO THE FIVE."
-Within 5 steps, they've found the meaning of "***love thy neighbor***".
+Within 5 steps, they've found the meaning of ***"love thy neighbor"***.

 ###DO THE FIVE